Sugar Withdrawal Symptoms

 Concentration Issues

-As dopamine levels lower, many sugar addicts find it difficult to concentrate and may struggle with brain fog.
+As dopamine levels lower, many people find it difficult to concentrate and may struggle with brain fog.
 Combined with dopamine disruption, not having the constant hits of sugar for energy can make staying focused on complex tasks very difficult.

 Trouble Sleeping

 Sleep cycles can easily be interrupted for many reasons, including changes in diet and brain chemistry.
-In the case of sugar addiction, many sugar addicts complain of trouble falling asleep while trying to quit sugar or even try low-sugar diets.
+In the case of sugar addiction, many people complain of trouble falling asleep while trying to quit sugar or even when trying low-sugar diets.

 What Is Sugar Withdrawal?

 Sugar withdrawal is a collection of symptoms caused by cutting or significantly lowering sugar intake.
-While sugar withdrawal can happen to someone who only has sugar dependence, people with sugar addiction tend to struggle with cutting sugar out because of these unpleasant symptoms.
+While sugar withdrawal can happen to someone who only has a sugar dependence, people with a compulsive pattern of sugar use tend to struggle with cutting sugar out because of these unpleasant symptoms.

-Sugar dependence refers to when the individual’s brain has become dependent on the dopamine sugar triggers in the brain’s reward center.
-Sugar addiction, on the other hand, includes a pattern of addictive and compulsive behaviors related to consuming sugar.
+Sugar dependence refers to when the individual’s brain has become dependent on the dopamine that sugar triggers in the brain’s reward center.
+This can be a feature of a broader behavioral addiction, which includes a pattern of compulsive behaviors related to consuming sugar.

 What Causes Sugar Withdrawal?